 Before going to the commands, first we have to install some tools so that we can use the commands.
 If you are a developer and do a lot of debugging then you may have to install the Android Studio package.
 But for a normal user, you just need to know the command lines.
 To run the commands, you have to install adb and fastboot drivers for Windows.
 After installation, now you are good to go.
 Here is a list of top commands that you must know-

 This command is one of the most important commands.
 This command is used to make sure that your Android device and computer and communicating properly.
 Before running other commands, you should run this first.

 Make sure that the USB debugging on your device is turned on.

 ADB Pull Command

 As the same suggests, it pulls the files from your Android device to the computer.
 Before executing this command you must know the path of the file you want to pull and also the path to the destination.

 For more information, you can see the example given above.
 Remember your forward slash versus backward slash rules here and you'll have no problems.

 This command will programmatically move a file from your computer to the Android device.
 As the pull command pulls, push command pushes the files to the Android device.

-You must the know the path to both source and destination.
+You must know the path to both source and destination.
 You'll need to know some parameters before pushing a file.
 To get a better idea, check out the example given above,

 The adb shell command creates a lot of confusion.
-There are two ways to use this command, one where you send a command to the device to run in its own command line shell, and one where you actually enter the device's command shell from your terminal.
+There are two ways to use this command, one where you send a command to the device to run in its own command-line shell, and one where you actually enter the device's command shell from your terminal.